vector76/cnc_gcodeviewer/README.md

 problems, so now the built-in GCode Viewer plugin must be disabled.

 # Release notes
+- 1.1.1:
+  - Fixes parsing error when gcode lines have no spaces between words and attempt negative movement
 - 1.1.0:
   - Now includes avltree.js (since OctoPrint 1.8 had removed it)
 - 1.0.4: